 Much like American Independence Day on July 4, Canada Day on July 1 celebrates the birth of a nation with parades, fireworks, and parties all across the country.
-If you're going to be in Montreal this Canada Day, you won't want to miss the Défilé de la Fête du Canada this year.
+If you're going to be in Montreal on Canada Day, you won't want to miss the Défilé de la Fête du Canada this year.

 In order to get to the start of the parade by public transit, you can get off at either Guy-Concordia or Peel Metro.
-Alternatively, you can get out at other stations along the parade route using this map of the Montreal Canada Day Parade.
+Alternatively, you can get out at other stations along the parade route using a map of the Montreal Canada Day Parade.

 The First Canada Day Parade in Montreal